andrecb/javascript-unit-test/README.md

 A framework / philosophy for writing tests

 1. Write a failing test first
-2. Impement the code to make the test succeed
+2. Implement the code to make the test succeed
 3. Refactor

 #### Course steps